cr0hn/dockerscan/README.rst

 https://www.slideshare.net/secret/fxVqD2iXqanOCX

-Or you can watch it in video format:
+Or you can watch it in video format (recommended):

 https://youtu.be/OwX1e4y4JMk